Collection Development Policy

 - Increased collaboration between libraries in collection building, digitization, and retention projects.

-- Relevancy to our current curriculum
+- Relevancy to our academic program

 - Level of academic scholarship